 A-Level Drama and Theatre is for actors, dancers or drama technicians who wish to further their skills in their chosen area.
 The course is performance based, rather than theoretical with an accompanying written portfolio.

-Across AS and A2 units, students will learn about:
+Across A-level units, students will learn about:

 Drama and Theatre – a study of two drama texts and live theatre review (40%)